ferparra/My-Readwise/pages/I Believe There Is a Fun... (highlights).md

 	- However history shows us examples over and over again of initially crappy products slowly (and then much more rapidly) gaining market share.
 Many (but not all) of these products eventually end up with a good design, but this is typically though countless rounds of iteration. ([View Tweet](https://twitter.com/andybudd/status/1411358573813276673))
 	- Iteration a lot of us designers sit scratching our heads over.
 If you’d only have let us do the right research/product discovery up front we could have got you there much faster, and avoided a tonne of waste along the way.
 All of which I’d argue was still true. ([View Tweet](https://twitter.com/andybudd/status/1411359186017996800))
 	- This is where the fundamental category error creeps in.
 In the early stages of a product, designers think the game is to create the best version of the product, when it’s really just about getting something marginally better than what’s currently being used out the door. ([View Tweet](https://twitter.com/andybudd/status/1411360177626963975))
-	- A lot of this comes down to the “crossing the chasm” concept.
+	- A lot of this comes down to the “[[crossing the chasm]]” concept.
 In the early stages of a venture, cash flow is generally more important than quality, and with the right sales and marketing in place you should hopefully tempt enough early adopters to try your crappy product.

 	  ![](https://pbs.twimg.com/media/E5YopzhWEAAu9xG.jpg) ([View Tweet](https://twitter.com/andybudd/status/1411360798748950528))
 		- **Tags**: #[[favorite]]